LuciaPerez/PUWI/README.md

 1. Download the project from the URL:
   `git clone https://github.com/LuciaPerez/PUWI.git`

-2. Download the correct PHPUnit version to run this project and save it in the PUWI directory:[Download PHPUnit](http://localhost/ghpage/phpunit.tar.gz)
+2. Download the correct PHPUnit version to run this project and save it in the PUWI directory.

 3. First of all, it's necessary to check in `~/PUWI/config.ini.inc` the following locations: